 Oregon State University receives grants and contracts for research, scholarship, and creative activities from a variety of public and private sources.
-Many of the sources of funding have specific guidance as to how to process a portion of that money to other organizations and whether that processing is as a subcontract or procurement.
-The distinctions between subcontracts and procurements are guided by the Federal Acquisition Regulations, OMB Circulars A-110 and A-133, and OUS FASOM.
-These distinctions include the purpose of the distribution of funds to a sub-awardee and the necessity to flow-down the terms and conditions of the award from the organization initially receiving the funds.
+Many of the sources of funding have specific guidance as to how to process a portion of that money to other organizations and whether that processing is as a subaward or procurement.
+The distinctions between subawards and procurements are guided by the Federal Acquisition Regulations, OMB Uniform Guidance 2 CFR Part 200, and OSU policy.
+These distinctions include the purpose of the distribution of funds to a subrecipient and the necessity to flow-down the terms and conditions of the award from the organization initially receiving the funds.

 A procurement process generally is used when OSU buys goods or services for the benefit of the project.
 In this instance, the activity is a procurement, and the entity receiving the funds is a vendor.

-The subgrant or subcontract process is used when OSU passes-through a portion of the sponsored award to another entity for the purpose of programmatic effort on the project.
-All the terms and conditions that are part of the primary award must be included in the sub-award document.
-Signature of acceptance of these terms by the receiving entity is required.
-The entity receiving the funds is a sub-recipient.
+The subaward process is used when OSU passes-through a portion of the sponsored award to another entity for the purpose of programmatic effort on the project.
+All of the terms and conditions that are part of the primary award must be included in the subaward document.
+Acceptance of these terms by an authorized signatory of the receiving entity is required.
+The entity receiving the funds is a subrecipient.

 Does the entity receiving a portion of the funds from you: